14

 The last thing you want is to feel like you’re going to fall off the treadmill if you accidentally drift a little to one side or the other.

-The extra couple inches in width gives this treadmill a more commercial feel.
+This is as large as most home treadmills come and the extra couple inches in width give this treadmill a more commercial feel.

 If you’ve ever used a treadmill at your local gym, you may have noticed how big they are.